nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

 In this task, we will ensure your codebase follows a consistent style and adheres to best practices using a linter called Ruff.
 Linters help identify and fix common issues in your code, making it more readable and maintainable.

-1. Add Ruff to the Project
+1. Add Ruff to the Project as a development dependencies
    - Use Poetry to add Ruff as a development dependency:
 ```bash
 poetry add ruff --group dev